 There is some good news, however.
 If you paid someone to watch over your two (or more) kids, you can combine all your care costs to reach the $6,000 limit.

-In the case of Janie and Jimmy, their folks could count the $2,800 for Janie’s care and $3,200 for Jimmy’s in order to claim a total of $6,000, instead of only $5,800 by adding $2,800 plus $3,000.
+For instance, the parents of Janie and Jimmy could count the $2,800 for Janie’s care and $3,200 for Jimmy’s in order to claim a total of $6,000, instead of only $5,800 by adding $2,800 plus $3,000.
 By using the total amount rather than splitting the actual costs and then applying the limits and figuring the credit, they’ll get a larger tax break.

 The second limit is the percentage of costs that you can claim.
 Once you determine your allowable expense amount, your actual credit is limited to a percentage of that figure.